February 25, 2020

 I would say the higher the SPF, the better your tan.
 If you burn your skin then you have just taken the top layer of your skin off.
 Yes, it may happen quicker, but it will also go quicker.
 A good, deep tan may take a day or so longer to appear, but it will last a lot longer as it is several layers of skin deep, not just the superficial layer.

-Below I’ve listen some of my favourite products for each step of your tan.
-It goes without saying to also hydrate your skin everyday too.
+Below I’ve listen some of my favourite products for each step of your tan – you can scroll through by using the arrows on either side.